Frequently Asked Questions

 1. All students who are accepted into the program will receive a ‘half fellowship’, bringing the tuition cost down.

 2. If you still need financial assistance you may apply for a scholarship.
 You may be awarded a partial or full scholarship.
 A partial scholarship helps you to cover part of the program fees, meals and hotel.
-A full scholarship will cover all costs to take part in the program; program fees, housing and meals.
+A full scholarship will cover all costs to take part in the program; program fees, housing and lunches & dinners (not breakfast).
 If you receive a full scholarship you might be selected for a homestay instead of a hotel.
 However, all students are still responsible for their own travel costs.
 Click here to learn more.

 Preparing to Attend PRISMA